Ahnfelt/jsonr/README.md

 fields = {string ':' value [',']}
 ```

-The `json_number` and `json_string` rules are exactly as JSON numbers and JSON strings respectively.
+The `json`, `json_number` and `json_string` rules are exactly as JSON, JSON numbers and JSON strings respectively.
 Whitespace is as in JSON and comments begin with `#` and last to the end of the file or the end of the line `\n`, whichever comes first.

 ## Banner